MankaranSingh/AutoLabeler/README.md

 Once the datafile has been created, run the following command to start the GUI:

- - `python autolabeler.py --basedir './data' --datafile ./data/datafile.csv --savefile ./output.csv`
+ - `python autolabeler.py --basedir "./data" --datafile "./data/datafile.csv" --savefile "./output.csv"`

+ **Note: Use double quotes for providing filepaths if they contain spaces.**

 ### Assigning Labels to frame: